 Samsung, for example, is one of the companies that have embraced open innovation programs.
 It has partnered up with entities like Mobeam – a company that specializes in the integration of payment systems.
 The Facebook hackathons are another curious example of open innovation corporate accelerator programs.

 External Corporate Accelerator Programs

-As the name suggests, this program has companies partnering up with third-party accelerators for the purpose of getting funding.
+As the name suggests, this program has companies partnering up with third-party accelerators to get funding.
 Integration opportunities and collaboration could be provided in return.

 Instead of being managed by employees, external accelerators are run by third parties, hence the title.
-Corporate innovation professionals are given the task to embed themselves in an accelerator office for the purpose of fostering the necessary relationships with innovative startups.
+Corporate innovation professionals are given the task to embed themselves in an accelerator office to foster the necessary relationships with innovative startups.